KevDog/henrys/README.md

   - Expected total cost = 1.97.

 ### Commands
-cost       Display the current cost of the basket
+  status     Display the current status

-apples     Display Current Amount of Apples or Add Apples to the basket

-bread      Display Current Amount of Bread or Add Bread to the basket

-soup       Display Current Amount of Soup or Add Soup to the basket

-bread      Display Current Amount of Bread or Add Bread to the basket
+  add        Add or remove items from the basket

-date       Display or set the basket sale date
+  date       Set the basket sale date

   help       Display more information on a specific command.

   version    Display version information.